alecong032/CSE701/README.md

 1. **Sign Handling**:

-   - If the signs of the two numbers differ, convert the subtraction into addition.
-Negated number will be passed into `add` helper function.
+   - If the signs of the second numbers is negative, convert the subtraction into addition.
+Negated second number will be passed into `add` helper function.
-     - Example: `5 - (-3)` becomes `5 + 3`.
+     - num1−(−num2)=num1+num2
+     - −num1−(-num2)=−(num1+num2)

 2. **Magnitude Comparison**: